 If you are filing a claim, it will likely be a few days before the adjuster comes out.

-Since you don’t want to leave the water sitting inside longer than you have to, be sure to take pictures and/or video before the water removal team gets started.
+Since you don’t want to leave the water inside longer than you have to, be sure to take pictures and/or video before the water removal team starts.

 Then, as the days pass, continue to document what’s happening at the property.

 If mold starts growing, a fire starts or any structural element collapses after the main event, that’s important to record as well after a flood.

 The cost of repairs will be high after a flood, so take some time now to think about how you will cover that expense.

 Typical homeowner insurance policies usually don’t help unless you have purchased supplemental flood insurance.

 If you have, locate a copy of the policy and duplicate all the photos and videos you took of the damage for the adjuster.